How Can I Engage?

 6. Social Entrepeneurship & Corporate Social Responsibility: Using ethical business or private sector approaches to create or expand market-oriented responses to social or environmental problems.

-We also encourage you to stop by the Office of Community Engagement in the QUEST office.
-There, we'll help you find the perfect pathway to civic engagement.
+We also encourage you to stop by the Office of Community Engagement in the QUEST Office, located of the second floor of Founders Hall.

 Community Engagement Honor Notation

-Are you an active participant in volunteer and/or community engagement learning program at Juniata College?
+Are you an active participant in volunteer activities and/or the Community Engaged Learning program at Juniata College?
 If so, you may be eligible for the Community Engagement Honor Notation!

-If you have logged 120 hours un-paid volunteer service, you are qualified to have “Exemplary College Engagement” noted on your transcript upon your graduation from the college.
+If you have logged 120 hours of un-paid Community Engagement over four years, or 15 hours per semester, you are qualified to have “Exemplary Community Engagement” noted on your transcript upon your graduation from the College.

-After you obtain a signature, take the worksheet and attached log to the registrar for processing.
+- Take the Worksheet and attached log to the Registrar for processing.